ibm-cloud-docs/EventStreams/enabling_mirroring.md

 | target_alias | The alias used for the target cluster |
 {: caption="Table 1.
 Required parameters when enabling mirroring" caption-side="bottom"}

-We currently do not support mirroring a single-zone region cluster, therefore it can not be a source or a target cluster.
+Mirroring is not supported for an Enterprise single-zone-region cluster or a Satellite cluster, therefore neither can be a source or a target cluster.
 {: note}

 - The `source_crn` will be in this format: "crn:v1:bluemix:public:messagehub:us-south:a/aaa:aaaa::"